syncfusion/ej2-quickstart/README.md

 ## Running

-The application is configured with `browser-sync`, so it will serve the web application in your default browser.
+The application is configured with [webpack-dev-server](https://webpack.js.org/configuration/dev-server/#devserver), so it will serve the web application in your default browser.

-We used `SystemJS` for module loading.
+We have used [Webpack](https://github.com/webpack/webpack) for module loading.

 You can use the below npm script to run the web application.